History & Social Science Minors

-Minors can augment a student’s major study with eighteen hours of course work in complementary fields or can provide students with other interesting avenues of study.
+Minors can augment a student’s major with eighteen hours of course work in complementary fields or can provide students with other interesting avenues of study.

 A minor in history provides a solid foundation that may help open the doors to careers in teaching, journalism, libraries, public service, public policy, politics and private business.